catapulta-sh/catapulta-foundry-template/README.md

 # Private key appended to your .env file.
 ```

-3. Get funds for your Ethereum address with the [Alchemy Sepolia faucet](https://sepoliafaucet.com/)
+4. Get funds for your Ethereum address at the [Alchemy Sepolia faucet](https://sepoliafaucet.com/)
-4. Get your `CATAPULTA_API_KEY` into your .env from your project at [Catapulta dashboard](https://catapulta.sh)
+5. Get your `CATAPULTA_API_KEY` into your .env from, generate one at [Catapulta dashboard](https://catapulta.sh)
-5. Deploy the basic contract into Sepolia testnet with Catapulta
+6. Deploy the basic contract into Sepolia testnet with Catapulta

 ```
 npx catapulta script --deployment-path scripts/DeployBasic.sol --chain 11155111
 ```

-6. Check the deployment report at the Catapulta UI, and enjoy delegated Etherscan verification without any extra configs or API keys.
+7. Check the deployment report at the Catapulta UI, and enjoy delegated Etherscan verification without any extra configs or API keys.

 ## Development